-- total domestic introduction volume of up to 9,999 tonnes/year - industrial uses listed in the 'Summary of Use' section - expected emission into sewage treatment plants (STPs) and air due to industrial use.
+- total domestic introduction volume of up to 9999 t/year - industrial uses listed in the 'Summary of introduction, use and end use' section - expected emission into sewage treatment plants (STPs) and air due to industrial use.

 The evaluation of these substances has been conducted as a group as they have similar use patterns, are structurally similar and expected to dissociate or hydrolyse to form the acrylate anion in environmental waters and moist soils.